haijin-development/node-sirens/README.md

 playground [javascript-filename.js]
 ```

-and a javascript ClassEditor from the command line with:
+and a javascript AppBrowser from the command line with:

 ```
-classEditor [javascript-filename.js]
+appBrowser [folder]
 ```

 If you install `Sirens` in the scope of a project with